u01ai11/MouseView.js/README.md

 // A callback function can be passed into this argument, that will be run on the completion of the guassian blurring
 // As this can take up to a couple of seconds, this is very hand to hide elements or to start events after the blurr is in place! mouseview.params.overlayGaussianFunc = () => { }

+// You can also pass in the number of ms you want to wait before manually recapturing the blur (you may want to do this for dynamic contennt in the page)
+// if you pass zero it updates only on page resize or scroll events mouseview.params.overlayGaussianInterval = 0
 ```

 ## Integration